 Dangerous recreational activity defence

 Under the Civil Liability Act 2002 (NSW), the defendant cannot be held liable for personal injury or damage suffered where the harm results from the materialisation of an obvious risk of a dangerous recreational activity engaged in by the plaintiff.
 This will be true even if the plaintiff was not aware of the risk when they engaged in the dangerous recreational activity.

 1. Dangerous recreational activity

-A recreational activity includes any sport, activity pursued for enjoyment, relaxation or leisure, or any activity pursued at a place, such as a beach, park or other public open space.
+A recreational activity includes any activity pursued for enjoyment, relaxation, or leisure; any activity pursued at a place such as a beach, park, or other public space; and any sport.
 A dangerous recreational activity is one that involves a significant risk of physical harm.

-Whether a significant risk of danger is likely to materialise must be determined with consideration of all of the relevant circumstances.
+Whether an activity is considered a dangerous recreational activity must be determined with consideration of all of the relevant circumstances.
 For example, riding a bike with training wheels on an even surface may not amount to undertaking a dangerous recreational activity, but an inexperienced rider on difficult mountain trails without proper supervision or safety equipment may meet these requirements.
 Factors including the time, place, competence, age, sobriety, equipment and weather have all been considered by courts to determine this question of fact.

 2. Obvious risk materialisation

-An obvious risk to the Plaintiff is one that, in the circumstances, would have been obvious to a reasonable person in the Plaintiff’s position.
-Obvious risks include those which are matters of common knowledge, and even those which have a low probability of actually occurring.
+An obvious risk to the plaintiff is one that, in the circumstances, would have been obvious to a reasonable person in the plaintiff’s position.
+Obvious risks include those which are matters of common knowledge, even if they have a low probability of actually occurring.
 A person need only be aware of the type or kind of risk for it to be considered obvious, not necessarily its precise manifestation in their particular circumstances.